Neumünster: Current infrastructure

 The city is divided into nine neighborhoods: Böcklersiedlung-Bugenhagen, Brachenfeld-Rutenberg, Einfeld, Faldera, Gadeland, Gartenstadt, Stadtmitte, Tungendorf and Wittorf.

 Neumünster station is a major railway junction with lines running in six (formerly seven) directions, including the important Hamburg-Altona–Kiel and Neumünster–Flensburg lines.

 Near Neumünster at Ehndorf, there is a high-power medium wave transmission facility for transmitting the programmes of Deutschlandfunk, the Ehndorf transmitter, which is often named incorrectly as "Neumünster transmitter".

 The city has an airfield and a hospital.
 The utility company, "Stadtwerke Neumünster" (SWN), also manages local inter-city bus routes.
 In 2022, SWN ended all its inter-city bus service for Sundays and holidays, instead offering an on-demand shuttle van requiring an additional "comfort surcharge" on top of regular bus fares.
+Beginning in autumn 2023 more regular bus lines were replaced by the on-demand shuttle service.
+The additional fees were cancelled and the service can now be used with the normal bus tickets.

 Education

 The University of Applied Sciences Kiel offers a bachelor's degree in nursing at its Neumünster site.

 Geography

 Neumünster is located at the rivers Schwale and Stör, near the geographical center of Schleswig-Holstein, 35 km south of Kiel, 65 km north of Hamburg and 72 km west of Lübeck.
 The Aukrug Nature Park is close to the town.